smrtnrd/CyTOFapp/README.md

 1. It performs a nonlinear dimensionality reduction on the high-dimensional single-cell data and obtains the inferred low-dimensional representation.
 2. The low dimensional data can be visualized.
-3. It provides clustering and gating methods to automate the classification of cellular sub-populations.
+3. It provides filtering, gating and normalisation methods to preprocess the data.

 ## To Run